Wednesday, May 20th TV listings for PBS World (KIXE-TV3) Redding, CA

 Osiyo, Voices of the Cherokee People

-People of the Pines Invasion and Serrano Response
+People of the Pines Reservation and Survival

-Hit the Ice The Assessment
+Hit the Ice Jungle Gym

 How to make ceremonial attire step by step.

-Future History Cultural Appropriation
+Future History Replenish

-Wild Game Sturgeon
+Wild Game Corn

 An independent news program features international journalists, grassroots leaders, independent analysts, as well as ordinary people directly affected by world events and U.S. policy.